- What Causes Mouth Ulcers?

 Many women find they tend to suffer from mouth ulcers before and during menstruation.

-This is because hormone levels appear to affect the mucosal barrier of the mouth.
+This is thought to be because hormone levels appear to affect the mucosal barrier of the mouth.

 In one study, it was noted females had fewer mouth ulcers during the latter part of their cycle.